codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ## Install first GitOps Runtime in account
 If this is the first GitOps Runtime installation in your Codefresh account, install the Runtime from the Codefresh UI, following the step-by-step installation procedure.

 The Codefresh `values.yaml` located [here](https://github.com/codefresh-io/gitops-runtime-helm/blob/main/charts/gitops-runtime/){:target="\_blank"}, contains all the arguments you can configure, including optional ones.

 ### Before you begin
 * Make sure you meet the [minimum requirements](#minimum-system-requirements) for installation
+* Verify that you complete all the [prerequisites](#preparing-for-hybrid-gitops-runtime-installation)
 * Git provider requirements:
     * [Git Runtime token with the required scopes]({{site.baseurl}}/docs/reference/git-tokens/#git-runtime-token-scopes) which you need to supply as part of the Helm install command
     <!--- * [Git user token]({{site.baseurl}}/docs/reference/git-tokens/#git-personal-tokens) with the required scopes for Git-based actions -->
     * Server URLs for on-premises Git providers
-* Verify there are no Argo project components and CRDs in the target namespace or that you have adopted the CRDs (see [Argo project components & CRDs](#argo-project-components--crds))
 * For ingress-based runtimes only, verify that these ingress controllers are configured correctly:
   * [Ambassador ingress configuration](#ambassador-ingress-configuration)
   * [AWS ALB ingress configuration](#aws-alb-ingress-configuration)